trackBrows/Wingy/README.md

-## Wingy
+## HappyDiary

-Wingy is a lightweight proxy Util
+HappyDiary is a lightweight diary app

-Fully method and protocol are supported

-Support Rule based data flow redirect
+You can write diary in a concise and efficient way.

+Able to mark your mood in every diary

+Now record your life

+Share your mood and happy

 ### Support or Contact

-Having trouble with Wingy?
+Having trouble with HappyDiary?

 Contact us  ding586906li8832@163.com